wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 lines regardless of their state, and then grants "M" state to the requestor.
 Note that the protocol described here is not optimal.
 For instance, converting an "M" state to "S" after a write-back and graning "S" to the requestor of read permission could be more efficient.
-We deliberately avoid write-backs in the discussion, because under the context of HTM, write-backs usually require some indirection mechanism which is out of the current scope.
+We deliberately avoid write-backs in the discussion, because under the context of HTM, write-backs usually require some indirection mechanism which is out of the scope of discussion.

 If we treat "S" state as holding a read lock on a cache line, and "M" state as holding an exclusive write lock, then the MSI protocol is exactly a hardware implementation of preemptive reader/writer locking.
 Compared with software reader/writer locking, instead of the requestor of a conflicting lock mode waiting for the current owner to release the lock, which may incur deadlock and will waste cycles, the hardware choose not to wait, but just to cooperatively preempt.
-Here the word "cooperatively" means the current owner of the lock is aware of the preemption.
+Here the word "cooperatively" means the current owner of the lock is aware of the preemption via the cache coherence message.
 As we shall see later, the cooperative nature of hardware preemption helps in designing an efficient protocol.

 Since preemptive reader/writer locking is already implemented on the heardware level via cache coherence, it should not be too diffcult to implement two phase locking (2PL) on top of this.
-Indeed, what 2PL requires is simple: (1) All read/write operations to data items should be protected by locks of the corresponding mode.
-(2) No locks shall be released before the last acquire of a lock.
-It is also correct to make (2) more restrictive but understandable: (2') Locks are acquired as we access data items, but no locks shall be released before the final commit point.
-(1)(2) is the general form of 2PL, granting the full scheduling power in 2PL family, while (1)(2') is called strong strict 2PL, or SS2PL.
-There is actually a midpoint, (2'')
-Locks are acquired as we access data items, and no **writer** locks shall be released before final commit point.
-Reader locks shall not be released before the last lock acquire as in 2PL.
-(1)(2'') is called strict 2PL, or S2PL.
+Indeed, what 2PL requires is simple: (s1) All read/write operations to data items should be protected by locks of the corresponding mode; (s2) No locks shall be released before the last acquire of a lock, thus dividing the entire execution into a grow phase, where locks are only acquired, and a shrink phase, where locks are only released.
+It is also correct to make (s2) more restrictive: (s2') Locks are acquired as we access data items, but no locks shall be released before the final commit point. (s1)(s2) is the general form of 2PL, granting the full scheduling power of the 2PL family, while (s1)(s2') is called strong strict 2PL, or SS2PL.
+There is actually a midpoint, (s2'') Locks are acquired as we access data items, and no **writer** locks shall be released before final commit point.
+Reader locks shall not be released before the last lock acquire as in 2PL. (s1)(s2'') is called strict 2PL, or S2PL.

+Translating the above 2PL principle into hardware terminologies, we obtain the following principle for hardware transactions:
+(h1) All transactional load/store instructions must use cache coherence protocol to obtain permission to the cache line under the corresponding state; (h2) Before acquiring the last cache line used by the transaction, no cache line shall be evicted by the cache controller, either because of capacity/conflict misses, or because some other processors intend to invalidate the line.

 (TODO: How to implement SS2PL/S2PL/2PL in hardware)